-General Remarks The subjects are located directly to the west of Edinburgh city centre.
-Surrounding properties are broadly similar in terms of age, style and type.
-Local facilities and amenities can be found within fairly easy reach.
-At the time of inspection the subjects were generally found to be in fair order commensurate with age and type having undergone a degree of modernisation works over recent years.
-Ongoing maintenance to the external building fabric should be anticipated.
-Essential Repairs Estimated cost of essential repairs £ Retention recommended?
-Yes No Amount £
+General Remarks The property is situated within an established residential and commercial area lying to the south west of Edinburgh city centre where surrounding properties vary in terms of age, style and type.
+All local facilities and amenities can be found nearby.
+At the time of our inspection the general condition of the property is consistent with its age and type of construction, however, a degree of upgrading/modernisation works would be beneficial.
+Ongoing maintenance/repair to the building fabric should be anticipated.
+The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the relocation of the kitchen and creation of the internal shower room.
+Essential Repairs Estimated cost of essential repairs £ Retention recommended?YesX No Amount £

-Comment on Mortgagea bility
+Comment on Mortgageability

 In our opinion the property may vary. y forms suitable security for loan purposes subject to the specific lender's criteria which

 Valuations

-Market value in present cor ndition £ 460,000
+Market value in present cor ndition £ 155,000

-Market value on completion £
+Market value on completion of essential repairs £

-Insurance reinstatement va lue £ 475,000
+Insurance reinstatement value £ 160,000

-(to include the cost of total i (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary ?
-Yes X No
+Is a reinspection necessary?

 Buy To Let Cases

-What is the reasonable rangmonth Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £
+What is the reasonable rang month Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

 Is the property in an area w here there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Security Print Code [377778 = 9611 ] Electronically signed by:-
+Signed Security Print Code [505277 = 8504 ] Electronically signed by:-

-Surveyor's name Lewis Berg
+Surveyor's name Greig Sigley

 Professional qualifications BSc (Hons) MRICS

 Company name Graham + Sibbald

 Address 40 Torphichen Street, Edinburgh, EH3 8JB

-Telephone ·
+Telephone 0131 225 1559

-Fax ax 0131 226 3754
+Fax 0131 226 3754

-Report date 6th July 2023
+Report date 17th January 2025